-The ports in our region that offer direct access to the Mississippi River are proven to be the most efficient, and have easy access by both rail and interstate.
+The ports in our region that offer direct access to the Mississippi River are proven to be the most efficient and have easy access by both rail and interstate.
 The Union Pacific northern mainline cuts directly through Clinton.
-We are surrounded by quality highways and interstates, particularly Interstate 80, which functions as a main artery connecting the region to the east and west coasts.
+We are surrounded by quality highways and interstates, particularly Interstate 80, which functions as the main artery connecting the region to the east and west coasts.

 Air travel, both commercial and domestic is provided by several airports, including the Clinton Municipal Airport, Quad City International Airport and Dubuque Regional Airport.
 The Clinton Municipal Airport is a public uncontrolled airport owned by the City of Clinton.
 It is conveniently located directly across from the newly developed Lincolnway Railport.

-“The German manufacturer of concrete rail ties is the first business to land in the Lincolnway Railport, a 500-acre rail park with a direct connection to Union Pacific Railroad’s main line that carries 45-60 trains per day and connects the Chicago hub to the east and west coast.”
+“The German manufacturer of concrete rail ties is the first business to land in the Lincolnway Industrial Rail & Air Park, a 500-acre rail park with a direct connection to Union Pacific Railroad’s mainline that carries 45-60 trains per day and connects the Chicago hub to the east and west coast.”

 As featured in the DeWitt Observer

 Our region is located directly along the Mississippi River.
 Two river terminals with a nine-foot channel depth offer rail and highway access for products shipped by barge.